physionetchallenges/python-example-2023/README.md

         root@[...]:/challenge# exit
         Exit

-## What about the other scripts in this repository?

-We included a few other scripts that we will use to run your code.
-You can use them to run your code in the same way:
+## What else do I need?

+This repository does not include code for evaluating your entry.
+Please see the [evaluation code repository](https://github.com/physionetchallenges/evaluation-2023) for code and instructions for evaluating your entry using the Challenge scoring metric.

+This repository also includes code for preparing the validation and test sets.
+We will run your trained model on data without labels and with only 12, 24, 48, and 72 hours of recording data.
+You can use this code to prepare the training data in the same way that we prepare the validation and test sets.

 - `remove_data.py`: Remove the binary signal data, i.e., the EEG recordings.
 Usage: run `python remove_data.py -i input_folder -o output_folder` to copy the labels and metadata from `input_folder` to `output_folder`.
 - `remove_labels.py`: Remove the labels.
 Usage: run `python remove_labels.py -i input_folder -o output_folder` to copy the data and metadata from `input_folder` to `output_folder`.
 - `truncate_data.py`: Truncate the EEG recordings.
 Usage: run `python truncate_data.py -i input_folder -o output_folder -k 12` to truncate the EEG recordings to 12 hours.
-We will run your trained models on data with 12, 24, 48, and 72 hours of data.
+We will run your trained models on data with 12, 24, 48, and 72 hours of recording data.

 ## How do I learn more?